 Do you know which equipment on your network is aging and might need replacing in the next 6 months?

 Do you know if your server and all of your desktops have the latest antivirus updates installed and are functioning correctly?

 Do you know if the latest security patches have been installed on your network?

-Do you know who the heaviest internet users are, and whether they are downloading large files which can slow down the network, or accessing inappropriate web sites?
+Do you know who the heaviest internet users are, and whether they are downloading and sending large files which can slow down the network, or accessing inappropriate web sites?

 Do you know which PCs are running out of memory, affecting user performance?

 Do you have one number to call for all of your technology service requirements?

 Do you hear from your computer guys before there is a noticeable problem affecting your technology?